Skip to main content

 -- WARNING -- The following details of the sexual assault case may be disturbing, discretion is advised.

-Both sides agree that a sexual encounter took place in Hoggard's hotel room after a concert and bonfire after-party, roughly eight years ago, meaning the case has centred on the question of consent.
+Both the Crown and defence agree that a sexual encounter took place in Hoggard's hotel room that night after a concert and bonfire after-party, meaning the case has centred on the question of consent.

 The complainant and the singer both took the stand during the trial.
 The woman, whose identity is protected under a standard publication ban, was the Crown's only witness.